timpanogos/crestj/README.md

 # crestj #

-zKillboard is a killboard created for EVE-Online, for use on zkillboard.com, but can also be used for single entities.
+crestj is a Java framework created for EVE-Online.
+It has a rich set of functionality listed at the [crestj website](https://timpanogos.github.io/crestj/ "crestj website").

+Basic functionality is an auto refreshing cache who's sources are the full set of CCP xmlApi and CREST end points.

+A [developer wiki](https://github.com/timpanogos/crestj/wiki "developer wiki") also exists for more technical information.

 ## Contact ##

-Via Twitter at @zkillboard, via the ticket system itself on zkillboard.com (you have to log in), send an email to zkillboard@gmail.com, or you can talk to Squizz on TweetFleet.
+Via Twitter at @evecrestj, via the ticket system itself on [crestj issues](https://github.com/timpanogos/crestj/issues "crestj issues") (you have to log in), send an email to evecrestj@gmail.com, or you can talk to Salgare on TweetFleet.

 ## Credits ##